nodejs/Release/README.md

 are expected to land during each release phase.

-The exact date that a release will be moved to LTS, moved between LTS modes, or deprecated will be chosen no later than the first day of the month.
-If it is to be changed, it will be done with no less than 14 days notice.
+The exact date that a release will be moved to LTS, moved between LTS modes, or deprecated will be chosen no later than the first day of the month it is to change.
+If the release team plans to change the release date, it will be done with no less than 14 days notice.

 All LTS releases will be assigned a codename.
 A list of expected upcoming codenames is available in [CODENAMES.md](./CODENAMES.md).